Updated July 5, 2023

 Types of Hedging

-Hedging can be of different types; however, all have the same objective to minimize risk and protect gains to some extent.
+It can be of different types; however, all have the same objective to minimize risk and protect gains to some extent.
 The popular hedging types are namely:

-- Forward Contracts: This is a customized OTC (Over the counter) bilateral contract with customized terms and conditions agreeable to the two counterparties which have entered into for hedging.
+- Forward Contracts: This is a customized OTC (Over counter) bilateral contract with customized terms and conditions agreeable to the two counterparties which have entered into hedging.
 It is possible that one of the two counterparties may not be a hedger but a speculator as well.
 These types of contracts carry a high level of counterparty credit risk.

 Strategies of Hedging

-Hedging offers multiple advantages.
+It offers multiple advantages.
 A few noteworthy are enumerated below: